Get

 Health & Care

 Healthy Cardigan Welsh Corgis can live an average of 12 to 15 years.
-They tend to have very few health problems, but the potential health conditions they do have are ones that could affect all dog breeds, such as hip dysplasia.
-Having your Corgi undergo hip evaluations regularly can help prevent this issue.
+They tend to have very few health problems, but the potential health conditions they do have are ones that could affect many dog breeds, such as hip dysplasia.
+Having your Corgi undergo hip evaluations regularly, especially in case of any signs of pain or lameness, can help identify this issue early on.

 Their “long and low” body type can also leave them susceptible to back problems.
 One particular problem to look out for in Cardigan Corgis is degenerative myelopathy (DM).
 With DM, the spinal cord degenerates, which can eventually lead to paralysis.
 Usually, DM is only found in older Cardigans, but there is no treatment and no cure.
 It’s important to see a vet when you notice any discomfort or changes to your Corgi’s behavior.

-Cardigan Corgis require very little care as far as grooming goes.
-Weekly brushing can keep their fur looking pretty and can prevent it from becoming matted.
+Cardigan Corgis require regular care as far as grooming goes.
+Brushing several times per week or daily during shedding can keep their fur looking pretty and can prevent it from becoming matted.
 Nails should be trimmed regularly as well.
-They aren’t particularly prone to shedding but may shed during the summer months.
+They often shed all year long, but more during the autumn and spring.
 It is not necessary to shave or trim their fur.

 This particular breed of Corgi can become overweight easily.
-Feeding them between ¾ and 1½ cups of food per day divided up between two meals should keep them from becoming overweight.
+Feeding them an appropriate amount of food per day based on their age, size, and requirements, divided up between two or more meals should keep them from becoming overweight.
 But you should consider their age and activity level and closely monitor their weight when determining how much to feed them.
-A vet can recommend specific amounts based on those conditions.
+A vet can recommend specific amounts based on those factors.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!